MinhMPA/academic-cv/index.md

 **Taking measurements of the kinematic Sunyaev-Zel'dovich effect forward: including uncertainties from velocity reconstruction with forward modeling**.
 NM et al. <a href="">JCAP12(2020)011</a>.

 ### Co-author

+`2023`
+**Exploring the Growth Index γL: Insights from Different CMB Dataset Combinations and Approaches**.
+Specogna et al. <a href="https://arxiv.org/abs/2305.16865">arxiv preprint</a>.
+Under review for publications in PRD.

 `2019`
 **Cosmology Inference from Biased Tracers using the EFT-based Likelihood**.
 Elsner et al. <a href="https://iopscience.iop.org/article/10.1088/1475-7516/2020/01/029">JCAP01(2020)029</a>.